xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/an_lt/anlt_log.rst

 Description
 -----------

-Show ANLT protocol trace log and save to a file.
+Show AN/LT protocol trace log and save to a file.

 To **quit** the continuous display mode, press :kbd:`Control-z`.